-One place where we need to register brain images to each other is when we want to put a specific subject’s brain in register with a template.
-We do this when we are using an atlas contain that contains information that we would like to use in the individual brain – for example a brain parcellation that is available in the template space and we would like to apply to the individual brain.
+Another situation that requires that register brain images to each other is when we want to put a specific subject’s brain in register with a template.
+We do this when we are using an atlas contain that contains information that we would like to use in the individual brain – for example a brain parcellation that is available in the template space and we would like to apply it to the individual brain.
 Another case is when we want all of the subjects in a study to correspond to each other.
 For example, when we want to summarize the data across subjects in every location.

 Let’s see an example of that.
 We’ll use the

 templateflow software library – a software library that gives uniform access to a variety of templates – to download and load into memory the MNI152 template.

 import templateflow.api as tflow import nibabel as nib mni_img = nib.load(tflow.get('MNI152NLin2009cAsym', resolution=1, suffix="T1w", desc=None)) mni_data = mni_img.get_fdata()

 2%|▏ | 209k/13.7M [00:00<00:16, 809kB/s]

 7%|▋ | 923k/13.7M [00:00<00:04, 2.74MB/s]

 88%|████████▊ | 12.0M/13.7M [00:00<00:00, 21.2MB/s]